-During the practical part of this thesis precautions have been made, not to interrupt or influence radio transmissions made by regular subscribers.
-They main part of the experiments is passive information gathering which only harvests information that is freely available and thus does not influence regular communication procedures.

-The IMSI catcher was configured in a way to not let subscribers connect, therefore it is not interfering with regular connection procedures.
+While conducting the practical part of this thesis precautions have been taken not to interrupt or influence radio transmissions made by regular subscribers.
+The main part of the experiments is passive information gathering which only harvests information that is freely available and thus does not influence regular communication procedures.
+Whenever the IMSI catcher was used, it was configured in a way to not let subscribers connect.
+Therefore, it is not interfering with regular connection procedures.
+Operation of the IMSI catcher and the OpenBTS base station were restricted to ARFCN 877 which is officially registered to the university.